 NAT is a tool that allows multiple computers behind an Internet connection to share the single address of that connection.
 Thus, if I have thirty computers in my office, they can all share a single connection.
-On the Internet, all the traffic comes from the address of the connection; inside the local network, each computer has an address that is unique on that LAN.
+On the internet, all the traffic comes from the connection's address; inside the local network, each computer has a unique address on that LAN.
 The mechanism is simple to implement and is found in most routers, including home and small office routers.

 NAT was never intended as a security feature, per se!
-It was designed and deployed to "address" the diminishing number of IPv4 addresses available.
-It does have some security value, however: the addresses of the individual computers on a network do not appear on the internet so attackers cannot see them directly.
+Instead, it was designed and deployed to "address" the diminishing number of IPv4 addresses available.
+However, it does have some security value: the addresses of the individual computers on a network do not appear on the internet, so attackers cannot see them directly.

 Why doesn't IPv6 use NAT?

-One issue with not using NAT is that if a computer uses a consistent address over the Internet, it can be tracked and potentially identified.
+One issue with not using NAT is that if a computer uses a consistent address over the internet, it can be tracked and potentially identified.
 Fortunately, there is a fix for that.
 The fix is to use a temporary address that changes every so often.
-In that way, observers on the Internet cannot see and track a specific address.
+In that way, observers on the internet cannot see and track a specific address.
 The first part of the temporary address will reflect the Internet provider and organization, and the last part will change.
-How big each of those parts is will depend on the size of the organization.
+How big each of those parts is will depend on the organization's size.
 In my case, the last 64 bits of the address change.